Tony Schwartz (writer): Early life and education

-Schwartz was born to Irving Schwartz and Felice Schwartz, the founder of the nonprofit organization Catalyst, Inc., which works to build inclusive workplaces and expand opportunities for women and businesses.
-In 1974, Schwartz graduated Phi Beta Kappa from the University of Michigan, where he majored in American Studies.
+Schwartz was born to Irving Schwartz and Felice Schwartz.
+His mother was the founder of the nonprofit organization Catalyst, Inc., which works to build inclusive workplaces and expand opportunities for women and businesses.
+In 1974, Schwartz graduated Phi Beta Kappa from the University of Michigan, where he majored in American studies.

 Career

 Schwartz began his career as a writer in 1975 and spent 25 years as a journalist.
-Schwartz was a columnist for The New York Post, associate editor at Newsweek, reporter for The New York Times, and staff writer at New York Magazine and Esquire.
+He was a columnist for The New York Post, associate editor at Newsweek, a reporter for The New York Times, and a staff writer at New York Magazine and Esquire.
 In 1985, Schwartz began interviewing Donald Trump to ghostwrite Trump: The Art of the Deal (1987), for which he was credited as co-author.
 According to Schwartz, Trump wrote none of the book, choosing only to remove a few critical mentions of business colleagues at the end of the process.

 In 1995, Schwartz wrote What Really Matters: Searching for Wisdom in America.
 In 1998, he co-authored Risking Failure, Surviving Success with Michael Eisner, then the CEO of The Walt Disney Company.
 In 1999, Schwartz joined LGE Performance Systems, a training company, where he served as president until 2003.
 In the same year, Schwartz co-authored The Power of Full Engagement: Managing Energy Not Time with LGE chairman Jim Loehr.
 In 2003, Schwartz founded The Energy Project, a consulting firm that focuses on the improvement of employee productivity and counts Facebook as one of its clients.
 He launched The Energy Project Europe in 2005, with headquarters outside London.
 In October 2007, Schwartz's article "Manage Energy Not Time: The Science of Stamina", co-authored with The Energy Project's former COO Catherine McCarthy, was published in the Harvard Business Review (HBR).
 The article described the impact of The Energy Project curriculum at three Fortune 500 companies.
 In June 2010, Schwartz published another article in the HBR called "The Productivity Paradox: How Sony Pictures Gets More Out of People by Demanding Less", covering Sony Pictures's implementation of Energy Project guidelines.
 He has blogged in the HBR.

 Schwartz's book The Way We're Working Isn't Working: Fueling the Four Needs that Energize Great Performance, co-authored with The Energy Project Europe's chairman Jean Gomes and Catherine McCarthy, was published in May 2010.
 It later was republished under the title Be Excellent at Anything: The Four Keys To Transforming the Way We Work and Live for a short time.
 Now, the book can be found under its original title.
 Schwartz began writing a bi-weekly column for The New York Times financial news report, DealBook, titled Life@Work in May 2013.

 In 2014, Schwartz co-wrote an article, "Why You Hate Work", with Georgetown University McDonough School of Business Associate Professor, Christine Porath, about a collaboration between Harvard Business Review (HBR) and The Energy Project to find out what makes people productive and engaged at work.